Transport Research Arena: 2010 Brussels, Belgium

 The third TRA was jointly organised by the Flemish and Wallonian Road Administrations in Brussels.
 The scope of the conference was extended to include a more multimodal flavour.

 2008 Ljubljana, Slovenia

 The second TRA was organised by the Slovenia Road Agency in Ljubljana.
 The event was sponsored by the European Commission, ERTRAC and CEDR.
 VideoLectures.net covered many of the key sessions.
 EC Commissioner Janez Potočnik gave the opening address.

 TRA2008 was the first to include the Young Research Area of Research awards.
 The competition for European postgraduate and final year undergraduate students working in road transport research was funded by the European Commission's FP7 and coordinated by University College Dublin.
 Other partners included FEHRL, ZAG and Continental Automotive.
 This has since evolved into the TRA VISIONS awards for young and senior researchers.

 2006 Göteborg, Sweden

-The first TRA was organised by the Swedish Road Administration in the City of Göteborg on 12–15 June.
+The first TRA was organised by the Swedish Road Administration in the City of Gothenburg on 12–15 June.
 The event was sponsored by the Conference of European Directors of Roads (CEDR), the European Commission and ERTRAC.